Icinga/icinga2/doc/12-icinga2-api.md

 In addition to these parameters a [filter](12-icinga2-api.md#icinga2-api-filters) must be provided.
 The valid types for this action are `Host`, `Service` and `Downtime`.

+When removing a host downtime, service downtimes on this host are automatically deleted if they were created using the `all_services` option.
+Other downtimes created using the `child_options` option are not affected.

 Example for a simple filter using the `downtime` URL parameter:

 ```